-Virtual software systems, also known as 'application virtualization' technologies, allow users to run numerous programs that aren’t installed on their devices by installing a single piece of client software (Citrix Receiver / Workspace), and using it to connect to a central server on which the programs actually run.
+Virtual software systems, also known as 'application virtualization' technologies, allow users to run numerous programs that aren’t installed on their devices by installing a single piece of client software or a web interface, and using it to connect to virtual computers hosted on a central server on which the programs actually run.
 This enables Android, iOS or Mac users to easily access software that is only written for Windows, for example.
-Lehigh now uses Citrix for this, and has a customized implementation called 'LUapps'.
+Lehigh now uses AWS AppStream for this, and has a customized implementation called 'LUapps'.

 Users first select which virtual environment they need depending on the software they require, and once connected to the LUapps environment, they see a desktop with icons for the various software available.
 Note: the programs on the system default to using network storage for opening and saving files, and users are advised to familiarize themselves with available storage options.